 Average-to-low complaint scores

 While Safeco has decent financial strength ratings, it doesn’t score well in terms of customer satisfaction.
-Safeco received an average score of three out of five in claims satisfaction from J.D.
-Power, but just barely — it sits far below industry average and falls behind almost every other major auto insurance provider.
+Safeco has a below average claims satisfaction rating from J.D.
+Power.
 Safeco also has an above-average complaint ratio from the National Association of Insurance Commissioners, meaning that it receives more complaints than the median.
 Insurance companies tend to receive lots of complaints, in general, but if customer service is a priority for you, you may want to start with a different provider.

 *Customer complaints are registered by the NAIC and measured relative to the company’s market share.